 - Don’t want to accidentally ban certain hunting/sporting rifles

-Would it Have Mattered?
+Would it Have Made an Impact?

 Paddock, the Las Vegas shooter, bought 33 guns in the 12 months leading up to the shooting; some reports suggest he made a bulk purchase in 2016.
-The NFA process is slow and often takes six months or more to obtain a single tax stamp; along with a $200 tax stamp fee, fingerprints for every application, extensive background check, and other delays, it’s likely Paddock would have been able to only transfer one, maybe two semi-automatic rifles within that time frame assuming he passed all checks and wanted to go through the hassle.
+The NFA process is slow and often takes six months or more to obtain a single tax stamp; along with a $200 tax stamp fee, fingerprints for every application, extensive background check, and other delays, it’s likely Paddock would have been able to only transfer a small number of semi-automatic rifles within that time frame assuming he passed all checks and wanted to go through the hassle.
 He obviously didn’t want to go through the hassle, though: Paddock chose a low budget means of obtaining full auto fire; a means that the ATF had flirted with outlawing, but didn’t follow through on.
 He could have purchased real (and more reliable) full auto machine guns under the NFA, but he didn’t.
 Had he made several purchases, it would have put him on BATFE’s radar.
 Instead, he stayed off the grid by “hacking” together a less reliable, and slower fire version of a full auto.
 If semi-automatic rifles had fallen under the NFA program, there’s a good chance he would have had the same aversion to the NFA process as he obviously had with buying machine guns and not purchased semi-auto rifles.
 His goal was to avoid detection.

 The economics of the NFA can also be a powerful effect on most recent mass murders.
 During and after machine gun registration under NFA, and particularly after new registrations were closed off in 1986, the prices of those firearms were driven up substantially to 10-20 times their original price.
 A full auto machine gun today costs anywhere from $10,000 – $20,000 to purchase simply due to supply and demand.
 Semi-automatic rifles, had they fallen under the NFA, could become an issue of supply and demand, making them both more difficult and more expensive to get a hold of.
 In other words, assault rifles end up being an exclusivity.
 By this alone, the NFA would have unquestionably prevented several other mass murders from occurring, likely including Sandy Hook.